-Episerver's front end has traditionally been built in ASP.net MVC.
-However a number of builds are now using libraries such as React or Vue.js to create Single Page Applications (SPA) or Progressive Web Apps (PWA) using a headless implementation approach.
+A number of Episerver sites are now using libraries such as React or Vue.js to create Single Page Applications (SPA) or Progressive Web Apps (PWA) using a headless implementation approach.
+This is in contrast to the traditional ASP.net MVC front ends that many Episerver builds are using today.

 So I decided to put this post together to collect some useful resources for working with single page applications (SPA) or progressive web apps (PWA) in Episerver when building headless front ends.
 Each section contains a list of useful links ordered by the most recent post/update first to help understand how to build out Single Page Application (SPA) or Progressive Web App (PWA) front ends with Episerver.
 As more resources around SPAs get released I will update them here.